Adjustment of Status to Lawful Permanent Resident Status (LPR)

 Once your immigrant petition is approved and an immigrant visa number is available to you, there are two aproaches to apply for lawful permanent resident status (a Green Card). while an individual is outside of the United States, he or she can file at a U.S. Department of State consulate abroad for an immigrant visa in order to enter the United States as permanent resident.
 This pathway is referred to as consular processing.

 If you are currently in the United States, you can file for permanent resident status without having to return to your country of origin to finish handling.
 This process is called adjustment of status.
+Hector Herrera is the best attorney for immigration human rights, green card holders and visa applications.
+He can help you through immigration process with no complications.

 Requests for Evidence (RFE) Responses